magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/contribution/rule-node-development.md

 mvn clean install
 ```

-Then, locate the jar-file to your ThingsBoard project as dependency library.
+Then, locate the jar-file to your IoT Hub project as dependency library.
 The result of the build is located here:

 ```bash
 target/rule-engine-1.0.0-custom-nodes.jar
 ```

-Now you are ready to add the jar-file with your rule nodes to your ThingsBoard instance:
+Now you are ready to add the jar-file with your rule nodes to your IoT Hub instance:
 {% unless docsPrefix %}
-* Use Step 4.1 if your ThingsBoard is installed as a service.
+* Use Step 4.1 if your IoT Hub is installed as a service.
-* Use Step 4.2 if your ThingsBoard is built from sources and launched locally from your IDE
+* Use Step 4.2 if your IoT Hub is built from sources and launched locally from your IDE

-### Step 4.1 Add JAR file to ThingsBoard installed as a service
+### Step 4.1 Add JAR file to IoT Hub installed as a service
 {% endunless %}

- - first, you need to execute the following command to copy jar-file to ThingsBoard extensions:
+ - first, you need to execute the following command to copy jar-file to IoT Hub extensions:

 ```bash
 sudo cp rule-engine-1.0.0-custom-nodes.jar /usr/share/thingsboard/extensions/
 ```

- - next, execute the following to change the owner to ThingsBoard:
+ - next, execute the following to change the owner to IoT Hub:

 ```bash
 sudo chown thingsboard:thingsboard /usr/share/thingsboard/extensions/*
 ```

-Restart Thingsboard service:
+Restart IoT Hub service:

 ```bash
 sudo service thingsboard restart
 ```

-**Once ThingsBoard was restarted you need to clear browser cache and refresh the web page to reload UI of Rule Nodes**
+**Once IoT Hub was restarted you need to clear browser cache and refresh the web page to reload UI of Rule Nodes**

 {% unless docsPrefix %}
-### Step 4.2 Add JAR file to local ThingsBoard launched using IDE
+### Step 4.2 Add JAR file to local IoT Hub launched using IDE

  - See separate instructions for [IDEA](https://www.jetbrains.com/help/idea/library.html#add-library-to-module-dependencies) and [Eclipse](https://help.eclipse.org/luna/index.jsp?topic=%2Forg.eclipse.jst.j2ee.doc.user%2Ftopics%2Ftjimpapp.html).

-Restart ThingsBoard server-side container.
+Restart IoT Hub server-side container.
 Please, refer to the following link to see how to do this: [Running server-side container](/docs/{{docsPrefix}}user-guide/contribution/how-to-contribute/#running-server-side-container).

-**Once ThingsBoard was restarted you need to clear browser cache and refresh the web page to reload UI of Rule Nodes**
+**Once IoT Hub was restarted you need to clear browser cache and refresh the web page to reload UI of Rule Nodes**
 {% endunless %}

 ## Step 5.
 Add your custom package name to thingsboard.yml